dynamite-ready/node-mindwave/README.md

 ###Basic Usage:

-Given the nature of the Mindwave's operation it's API is a little unusual, but  is event based and fairly simple.
+Given the nature of the Mindwave's operation it's API is a little unusual.
+However, it's event based and fairly simple.
 You're essentially required to create a new instance of the device, and then use the events it triggers to poll the device.

 The example below demonstrates all the available events.